UMR CNRS 7253

 fr:start

-ITS-STORY: Storytelling – supporting historical empathy through augmented memory in internment and deportation camps in Nazi Europe
+Interactive Storytelling supporting augmented memory work in internment and deportation camps in Nazi Europe

 Objectives

-ITS-STORY (Storytelling – supporting historical empathy through augmented memory in internment and deportation camps in Nazi Europe), is an experimental, exploratory and interdisciplinary project.
+ITS-STORY (Interactive Storytelling – supporting augmented memory in internment and deportation camps in Nazi Europe), is an experimental, exploratory and interdisciplinary project.
 We aim to explore the use of Mixed Reality (MR) in a Memory-based Heritage.
-To tackle this vast subject, we want to focus on the Remembrance Work (RW) on the role of Nazi transit camps during the Second World War (WWII).
+To tackle this vast subject, we want to focus on the Memory Work on the role of Nazi transit camps during the Second World War (WWII).
 This application framework is interesting because it carries a particular ethical dimension.
 Making part of the museographic project, whose themes refer to a painful past, interactive experiences could provoke ambiguous feelings in visitors and victims alike.
 It is therefore essential to maintain a certain ethic when conveying the history of the Holocaust and the processes of persecution and repression that took place during these deportations.

 Hypothesis and research question